 So far we have not mentioned the opponent’s legs.
-You will likely be in position to easily press at least one of your legs into the front or back leg of your opponent, depending on your relative position to the opponent.
+You will likely be in a position to easily press at least one of your legs into the Front or [glossaryBack Leg[/glossary] of your opponent, depending on your relative position to the opponent.
 You can then press some portion of your leg into the opponent’s calf, shin, knee, or thigh to cause the opponent’s leg to move out of structural alignment, creating immediate structural integrity problems for the opponent.
-They will have immediate balance issues and may well fall if the instability is of sufficient magnitude and occurs over a short period of time.
+They will have immediate balance issues and may well fall if the instability is of sufficient magnitude and occurs over a short period.

 Similar to what we saw during our discussion about the ear side, it is also possible to manipulate a face-side opponent so you will be subsequently positioned on his or her ear side.
 This can be easily done by allowing the opponent to strike with, as in our earlier example, the left hand.
 As the hand comes forward you parry it inward.
 Once it moves through your center line you are on the opponent’s ear side.
 In our example this would place you on the opponent’s left side.

 You can do a similar thing by pulling the opponent’s original strike inward.
 As soon as the arm passes your center line you are positioned on the opponent’s ear side.
 In our example you will be on his or her right side.